-I’ll be honest, before doing some research on this article if you would have asked me this question I probably would have said compound interest.
-In fact, I even tweeted a few months ago how a mortgage was basically compound interest in reverse.
+I’ll be honest; before researching this article, if you would have asked me this question, I probably would have said compound interest.

-While it definitely feels like that when nearly 70 percent of your payments are going toward interest in year one, a mortgage is in fact simple interest usually calculated on a monthly basis.
-For example, the below table shows that interest is based on a simple calculation of the balance.
-Take the mortgage balance and multiply by 4 percent (then divide by 12) for the monthly total.
+While it feels like interest is reverse compounding when nearly 70 percent of your payments are going toward interest in year one, a mortgage is simple interest usually calculated monthly.
+For example, the table below shows that interest is based on a simple balance calculation.
+First, take the mortgage balance and multiply by 4 percent (then divide by 12) for the monthly total.

 Interest and Principal Paid in Year one of a Fixed 30 Year Mortgage

-The reason it takes so long to make progress paying down your mortgage is because your principal payment is spread out over such a long period of time.
-As you can see in the table above, when you are paying nearly $500 per month (not including taxes and insurance) it barely puts a dent in the initial principal.
-Therefore, the following year you’ll be paying nearly the same amount in interest.
+It takes so long to make progress in paying down your mortgage because your principal payment is spread out over such a long period.
+As you can see in the table above, when you pay nearly $500 per month (not including taxes and insurance), it barely puts a dent in the initial principal.
+Therefore, you’ll be paying almost the same amount in interest the following year.

-Now once you get to the back end of your 30 year mortgage things start to look better.
-At this point you’re paying more principal than interest, which causes the interest you pay in the following year to decrease more significantly.
-As mentioned above, it takes almost 15 years with a 4 percent 30 year fixed mortgage to where more of your money goes to principal than interest payments.
+Now once you get to the back end of your 30-year mortgage, things start to look better.
+At this point, you’re paying more principal than the interest, which causes the interest you pay in the following year to decrease more significantly.
+As mentioned above, it takes almost 15 years with a 4 percent 30-year fixed mortgage to where more of your money goes to the principal than interest payments.

 How Long Do People Keep Their Mortgage?

-What I wondered next is how many people actually make it through 15 years of a 30 year mortgage?
-A lot can happen in that 15 year span.
+I wondered next is how many people make it through 15 years of a 30-year mortgage?
+A lot can happen in those 15 years.

-Over the past several years, mortgage tenure has increased from about 6 years to 10 years.
-Locked into historically low interest rates people are less likely to refinance to a new mortgage.
-They may also not be able to afford to upgrade to a new home with a higher interest rate.
+Over the past several years, mortgage tenure has increased from about six years to 10 years.
+Locked into historically low interest rates, homeowners are less likely to refinance a new mortgage.
+They may also not be able to upgrade to a new home with a higher interest rate.

-Regardless, if the average mortgage tenure is only 10 years, that means the average person isn’t getting to the 15 year tipping point where they finally start paying more principal than interest.
-Even the overachievers who pay their mortgage off early wouldn’t significantly increase this average.
+Regardless, suppose the average mortgage tenure is only ten years.
+In that case, that means the average person isn’t getting to the 15-year tipping point where they finally start paying more principal than interest.
+So even the overachievers who pay their mortgage early wouldn’t significantly increase this average.

 The Case for a 15 Year Fixed Mortgage

-I still remember receiving the bank statement after making our first mortgage payment.
-Our total mortgage payment was around $900, which also included putting money in escrow for insurance and taxes.
+Now let’s go back to that first bank statement we received after making our first mortgage payment.
+Our total mortgage payment was around $900, including putting money in escrow for insurance and taxes.